 The Wildlife Lake has no public access around the majority of the edges, whereas the Main Lake has access all the way around and a number of benches so you can sit and watch the water birds and reed buntings.

 The Ornamental Lake is fairly shallow and sheltered and has a good reed bed where swans regularly nest.

 The Wash was dug in 1997-8 as a uniformly shallow water body.
 It has become a valuable dragonfly and damselfly area, as well as providing a habitat for lots of smaller water life.

 Using the spoil from digging The Wash, a raised path was built near the Wildlife Lake and a barrier created behind which an excellent wet area has developed.
 This benefits from varying water levels and even occasionally drying out.
 There are several small ponds around the park - one is especially good for great crested newts.

 Cormorant, heron, tern, teal, wigeon, coot, moorhen, great crested grebe and great crested newt, amongst many, all benefit from the wetland areas.
 Water voles were first recorded in the park in 2001 and signs of otters are now regularly found along Alconbury Brook.

 Grassland covers approximately 71 acres of the park.
-The last use of the main grassed area was as a potato field!
+The last use of the wild flower meadow was as a potato field!
 Now it is host to a wide variety of wildlife and plants such as: